‘Fascist’ Anti-Vax Riot Sparks COVID Outbreak in Australia—With Rupert Murdoch’s Help

 Disgruntled over vaccine mandates, a mob of rioters blockaded the headquarters of the Construction, Forestry, Mining and Energy Union (CFMEU)—one of the most powerful workers’ unions in the southern hemisphere—late last month.
 Since the clash, at least five union officials have tested positive for COVID.
 Another 126 people became “primary close contacts,” and, according to branch secretary John Setka, the disease has spread to family members.

-“One of the members, 14 in his family and counting have got it,” Setka, who labelled the rioters as “drunken, fascist, un-Australian morons,” told the nation’s public broadcaster on Wednesday morning.
+“One of the members, 14 in his family and counting have got it,” Setka, who labeled the rioters as “drunken, fascist, un-Australian morons,” told Australian Broadcasting Corporation, the nation’s public broadcaster, on Wednesday morning.
 “We have got a case of a four-month-old toddler who has got it.
 Young children, grandparents.
 It is just absolutely terrible.
 Some of them are seriously unwell.”

 A news cameraman who covered the angry protests, framed around a vehement opposition to a vaccine mandate in the construction industry, has also tested positive.

-A CFMEU Victoria/Tasmania branch official who was not authorized to speak publicly told The Daily Beast the rioters were “fucken grubs” and put union members and their families in real danger.
+A CFMEU Victoria/Tasmania branch official who was not authorized to speak publicly told The Daily Beast the rioters were “fuckin' grubs” and put union members and their families in real danger.

 The superspreader demonstration ignited a series of other clashes that were co-opted by networks seeking to sow disinformation and discord.
 In Australia, where Rupert Murdoch controls a significant portion of the traditional media landscape, the groups have received validation from parts of the Sky News Australia network.
-The symbiosis was borne in early August when YouTube banned the pay television broadcaster for several days and permanently removed some of its content because the videos violated the tech giant’s medical misinformation policies.
+The symbiosis was born in early August when YouTube banned the pay-television broadcaster for several days and permanently removed some of its content because the videos violated the tech giant’s medical misinformation policies.

 For the past few days, at least, there has been a bizarre, real-world cross-pollination between American and Australian conspiracy elements.
 A week ago, Florida Governor Ron DeSantis told a boat builders’ conference that he wasn't sure whether Australia is “freer than communist China right now.”
 “I don’t know.
 The fact that’s even a question tells you something’s gone dramatically off the rails,” he said at the convention in Tampa.